 For calendar year (CY) 2017, CMS separated moderate sedation services from the majority of GI endoscopy procedures under Medicare Part B. As a result:

 - This move has no impact on gastroenterologists performing their own moderate sedation for endoscopic procedures.
 Beginning January 2017, they now report two codes instead of one - the procedure code and the proposed moderate sedation code. - For gastroenterologists who use anesthesia professionals, the value of the majority of all GI endoscopy procedures has been reduced by 0.10 RVUs.

-According to a study by the American Cancer Society, 90% colorectal cancer (CRC) cases are detected in individuals with over 50 years in the U.S and colonoscopy is the most effective and the most commonly adopted procedure for the diagnosis and screening of CRC in older adults.
+According to a study by the American Cancer Society, 90% of colorectal cancer (CRC) cases are detected in individuals over 50 years of age.
+Colonoscopy is the most effective and the most commonly adopted procedure for the diagnosis and screening of CRC in older adults.
 With complex coding and reimbursement challenges, providers would do well to partner with an experienced medical billing and coding company to ensure error-free claim submission for appropriate payment.